CogX Festival and Hopin Agree 3-year Partnership to Deliver the World's Largest Hybrid Event

+100,000 attendees will join 1,000 speakers from Sean Doyle, CEO of BA and Starling Bank's CEO Anne Boden to Dr Werner Vogels, CTO at Amazon and Academy Award winning actor Matthew McConaughey and over 350 exhibitors for a hybrid virtual and in-person purpose driven event addressing the question: "How do we get the next 10 years right?"

-LONDON, May 25, 2021 /PRNewswire/ -- Today the CogX Festival announced it has entered into a three-year partnership with Hopin a virtual experiences platform redefining how people around the world connect through immersive video experiences, starting with delivering the largest hybrid event of its kind to date - the CogX Global Leadership Summit and Festival of AI and Transformational Technology.
-The festival takes place in Kings Cross, London, from Monday June 14th to 16th and returns to address the theme: "How do we get the next 10 years right?"
+Today the CogX Festival (https://cogx.live/) announced it has entered into a three-year partnership with Hopin (https://hopin.com) a virtual experiences platform redefining how people around the world connect through immersive video experiences, starting with delivering the largest hybrid event of its kind to date the CogX Global Leadership Summit and Festival of AI and Transformational Technology.
+The festival takes place in Kings Cross, London, from Monday June 14th to 16th and returns to address the theme: "How do we get the next 10 years right?

 The partners will work closely over the 3 years to bring new, innovative approaches to combining the best of virtual events with in-person face-to-face experiences enabling the Festival to be even more engaging and inclusive than ever before.

-Directly following the G7 Summit in Cornwall, England, CogX Festival will address the urgent need to re-connect and focus on social stability, economic growth, celebrating innovation and preparing for COP26 and the path to NetZero.
+Directly following the G7 Summit in Cornwall, England, and with the eyes of the world on the UK, this year CogX Festival will build on topics covered.
+And to address the urgent need to re-connect and focus on social stability, economic growth, celebrating innovation across all industries and preparing for COP26 and the path to NetZero.

 Hopin enables brands and communities to create live virtual and hybrid events that are interactive and immersive where attendees can learn, interact and connect with people from anywhere in the world.
 Hopin was founded in 2019 and in less than a year, scaled the company to tens of millions of users, 90,000+ organizations hosting events and more than 500 employees in over 42 countries while reaching $80MM in ARR and a $5.65B valuation in 2021.